AckerlyXu/heima/articles/service-bus-messaging/service-bus-outages-disasters.md

 The [Geo-replication with Service Bus Brokered Messages][] sample demonstrates active replication of messaging entities.

+> [!NOTE]
-> [AZURE.NOTE] The active replication approach doubles the number of operations, therefore this approach can lead to higher cost.
+> The active replication approach doubles the number of operations, therefore this approach can lead to higher cost.

 ## Passive replication